hands-on-data/hands-on-data.github.io/README.md

 6) There will be a list of all the colab notebooks displayed.
 7) Select your colab notebook from the list
 8) It will open a new GitHub hosted colab.
-9) Copy the url.
-Save this url, you will.
+9) Copy the url and save it somewhere.
+10)